Ionozor/data-processing/Octave/data/Sample data/README.md

 - X-ray flux:
 If an impact reaches the ionosphere, we are able to compute its X-ray flux.
 Special attention is paid to the flux trapped in the Debye sphere and also to the ionization potential of this flux.
 - ASCII text files:
 The discussed quantities are also saved in the enclosed ascii text files.
+The "t.txt" file contains the time written in format [t/24 hrs.] and the measured radio signal intensity level is given in the "L.txt" file.

 This database was created by Vojtěch Laitl and Michal Žejdl.
 All rights reserved.